0x-jerry/vscode-markdown/README.md

 # Markdown Support for Visual Studio Code <!-- omit in toc -->

-This is a fork of [vscode-markdown](https://github.com/yzhang-gh/vscode-markdown) that experiment for support vscode web.
+This is a fork of [vscode-markdown](https://github.com/yzhang-gh/vscode-markdown) that experiments for support vscode-web.

 Limitation:

-1. No nls, only english.
+1. No NLS, only english.
 2. No print to pdf.
 3. No welcome message.